caderek/aoc2019/README.md

-# Advent of Code 2019 solutions
+# Advent of Code 2019 starter for JS/TS

+## Intro

+This repo contains zero-setup environment for Advent of Code challenges, with:

+- automatic creation of a challenge template,
+- automatic execution of a challenge code (with reloads),
+- quick utils for testing and reading input from a file.

 ## Installation